Intika-Android-Kernel/xiaomi-bootloader/README.md

 1. If the service dies, you better hope your BL is unlocked
 2. It's actually implemented rather well

+### MiFlashUnlock Changes
+The recent (2.x) versions of MiFlashUnlock have switched to a new version of the API, which seems to report more information back to Xiaomi when an unlock occurs.
+This information isn't strictly identifiable, but does include a unique PC ID.

+2.x also includes obfuscation, using VMProtect on the main executable.
+Both versions still give an unspecified error when internet access is lost after login to the application, showing Xiaomi's desire to keep details limited.

 ### The unlock process
 Fastboot provides a number of properties for reasons such as this.
 One of these, with the key ```token```, is a 24 character string, ending in ```LAAAA```.